Carlo Strenger: Political writing and views

 Nevertheless, he also criticized Palestinian self-representation as pure victims, and called for responsible Palestinian leadership to move towards credible peace proposals.
 He also strongly attacked attempts to delegitimize Israel's existence.

 Strenger wrote sharply critical analyses of the involvement of religion in Israeli politics and claimed that Israel needs to adopt the secular model of France and the US to avoid constant clashes and to stop what he saw as an ongoing culture war in Israel.

 But Strenger was also critical of the failure of Israel's left to deal with the events leading from the end of the Oslo Process to the second Intifada and the rise of Hamas.
 He saw this failure as a symptom of what he calls the ‘Standard Left Explanatory System’ that evolved in Europe in the 1960s, which assumes that all ills in the non-Western world are a function of Western wrongdoing, and never ascribes responsibility to non-Western agents like Islamic countries and groupings.

 Strenger described himself as a classical European Liberal, and claimed that his political views are application of this liberal position to Israeli politics and the Israel-Palestine conflict.
-But some of his critics from the Israeli right categorized him as belonging to the extreme left.
+Some of his critics from the Israeli right categorized him as belonging to the extreme left.
 Strenger was an advocate of a liberal form of Zionism reaching back to Ahad Ha'am and has developed this vision in an essay entitled Knowledge-Nation Israel and a number of opinion articles.

 He believed that, as of 2015, there are three Israeli political parties which "are fully committed to Israel as a Western, liberal democracy with separation of state and religion and fully equal rights for all citizens independent of ethnicity and religion: The Zionist Union, Yesh Atid and Meretz...."

 Strenger died on October 25, 2019, at his home in Tel Aviv.